theomoura/react-auth/README.md

 Redux for storing user details.

-Intercepting axios calls adn adding token in header.
+Intercepting axios calls and adding token in header.